HOME

 -- Is God Dead?
 (Philadelphia, PA: Presbyterian and Reformed Publishing Co., 1966), 3.A.

 "I know what the analogical being of Aristotle is.
 I know that it is based on a supposed interaction of pure form and pure matter on a continuum of levels, a chain of being.
 I know that, with his idea of being as analogical, Aristotle tried to mediate between the abstract eternal essences of Plato’s thought and the utterly unrelated particularism of Sophistic thought.
 I know that the effort of Aristotle was a failure.
 His lowest species was still of the same nature as was the highest essence of Plato.
 For Aristotle, as well as for Plato, knowledge is of universals only.
-Aristotle’s concept could do nothing but drift on a bottomless and shoreless ocean of chance that was pure matter.
+Aristotle’s could do nothing but drift on a bottomless and shoreless ocean of chance that was pure matter.
 Holding firmly with Plato and with Parmenides to the adequation of thought and being, Aristotle was unable, for all his supposed empiricism, to attribute any significance to history and its individuality."

--- The Reformed Pastor and Modern Thought (Phillipsburg, NJ: Presbyterian and Reformed Publishing Co., 1980 [1971]), p.
+(Phillipsburg, NJ: Presbyterian and Reformed Publishing Co., 1980 [1971]), p.
 217.

 "Evil is thus mere negation, non-moral in character, found as it is within the realm of those things that are possibles by the law of logic.
 It is by making of man a moral amoeba near the bottom of the scale of being that Thomas hopes to escape the charge of determinism.
 It is by thinking of the will of God as pure identification with abstract rationality, and by making man’s will the principle of moral indeterminacy, and then bringing both of these concepts to bear upon the moral acts of man that Thomas hopes to escape both determinism and indeterminism.
 If, when deciding to act morally, man places before himself the ideal of the vision of deity, he will more and more participate in the being of God.
 And on his part, God, by spreading abroad his goodness widely but thinly at the bottom of reality and more narrowly and heavily toward the top of reality, opens the way of opportunity for man to approach God himself in intensity of being and goodness, and enables man to do what of himself without such grace he could not do. . . .